anandangalig/DNA/README.md

 ## Description

-_This web application can take user inputted one half of a DNA sequence and generate the other half to make a full one.
-It will correctly match A-T, C-G, and vice versa.
-The second part of this page will demonstrate AJAX calls to existing content type and display data without going to a different page._
+_This web application takes user inputted sequence of a DNA strand and generates the complementary strand sequence to make a double-stranded DNA.
+It correctly pairs nucleotides A-T, C-G, and vice versa.
+The second part of this page demonstrates AJAX calls to an existing content type and displays data without going to a different page._

 ![Alt text](http://www.livescience.com/images/i/000/068/518/original/dna-strand.jpeg?interpolation=lanczos-none&downsize=*:1000")